barriosjorge/gmt_docs/src/software_development/isample_example.rst

   $ cd $GMT_LOCAL/modules
   $ git clone git@github.com:GMTO/ocs_isample_dcs.git

-where the ``-d option`` defines the git repository owner.
 The output from the command will be:

 .. code-block:: bash